-With sixteen years of counselling, and a total of 30 years of experience as a therapist working in educational, health and social care settings, I provide counselling and psychotherapy for adults and young people 11 years and over.
+With nineteen years of counselling, and a total of 30 years of experience as a therapist working in educational, health and social care settings, I provide counselling and psychotherapy for adults and young people 11 years and over.

 Many people use counselling to help them through difficult periods in their lives.
 It can help to gain understanding and clarity with regard to personal issues, allow careful consideration of life options, facilitate an improvement in self esteem, and provide a platform to move forward.

 Counselling can be helpful if we are experiencing difficulties related to depression, stress, anxiety, bereavement, relationship problems, health issues, poor self esteem and many other challenges that life may present us with.

 Even people who have supportive family or friends may find it difficult to discuss their personal issues with those close to them.
 Counselling provides a setting that is impartial and confidential and can provide a forum to move towards a better state of mind.

 I am highly experienced and qualified counsellor, having graduated in counselling from the University of Surrey in 2001.
 I provide counselling to adults and young people.
 My approach is Humanistic, primarily Person Centred.

 After leaving school I trained as an Occupational Therapist and worked in health and social care for 30 years.
 I was always very interested in the psychological and emotional aspects of the work with my clients and so decided to develop this interest and begin training as a counsellor.
 I began by studying for certificates in counselling skills and theory when my children were small and continued my studies at the University of Surrey as they got older and I had more time.

 Since then I have continued to study and develop my professional and clinical skills.

 In addition to my private practice I have worked for 13 years as the counsellor at a large secondary school in Hampshire and spent 7 years providing counselling for a 6th form college in Surrey.